FTC disclaimer: This post may contains affiliate links and we will be compensated if you click on a link and make a purchase.

 Smart choices can also extend to eating out.
-While some fast food establishments employ low-fat cooking, they should be avoided unless they offer salads alternatives.
+While some fast food establishments employ low-fat cooking, they should be avoided unless they offer salad alternatives.

 Many restaurants, bars, kiosks, and drive-ins specialize in fried foods, either pan or deep-fried.

-If you choose to eat fried foods, try to replace them with baked food or select a place that employs olive or avocado oil in baking.
+If you choose to eat fried foods, try replacing them with baked food or select a place that uses olive or avocado oil in baking.

 When salad dressings are part of the meal, ask for the dressing on the side to control the quantity eaten.
 Also, look for a salad dressing that is naturally made and unsweetened.

 Many establishments accept special requests.
 Don’t hesitate to ask for a smaller serving.

 Eating well means taking charge of your eating habits, knowing what and where to eat, and gaining family and friends’ support.